yast/yast-autoinstallation/doc/dynamic_profiles.md

 ## Dynamic Profiles

-Somemtimes having static profile is not enough when it should be applied to wide range of machines and some dynamic content is useful.
-Currently autoyast supports three different ways how to achieve it.
-The first and the least flexible is rules and classes [ TODO link to its documentation ].
-The second way is creating profile via pre script [ TODO link to its documentation ].
-It allows to use wide range of languages and create profile from scratch or copy existing one and just modify it.
-Example of creating profile from scratch using shell is below.
-The third way is templates.
-Autoyast from SLE15 SP3 supports ERB templates [ TOO link to ERB documentation ].
-ERB is default templating system in ruby and basically do preprocessing of specific directives with full power of ruby programming language.
-Example of such template is below.
-To work it properly it has to have suffix `.erb`.
+Sometimes having a static profile is not enough when it should be applied to a wide range of machines.
+In such situation, generating some dynamic content for the profile is needed.
+Nowadays, AutoYaST supports three different ways to do it.
+The first, and the least flexible, are rules and classes [ TODO link to its documentation ].
+The second way is modifying the profile using a pre-script [ TODO link to its documentation ].
+It allows to use a wide range of languages, creating the profile from scratch or copying and modifying an existing one.

-Pre script with shell example that use two biggest disks for installation:
+This example uses a shell-based pre-script that selects the two biggest disks for installation:

 ```xml
 <?xml version="1.0"?>
 <!DOCTYPE profile>